Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/README.md

-# FHIR-to-FHIR Samples Repo
+# FHIR-to-FHIR samples collection
-The FHIR-to-FHIR Samples Repo is a set of sample apps and sample code provided to help you get started with copying data from one FHIR server to another FHIR server.
+The FHIR-to-FHIR samples collection is a set of sample apps and sample code provided to help you get started with copying data from one FHIR server to another FHIR server.

 ## Samples